Selim-SHERIF/Portfolio/Scientific_Computing_Eigensolver/README.md

 - **Version Control**: Git
 - **Documentation**: Doxygen
 - **Software Testing**: Googletest

 ## The 3 Key Takeaways :
-- Implemented and compared three eigenvalue-solving methods: Power Method, Inverse Power Method with Shift, and QR Method.
+- Planning the project structure and class design is essential for scalability and organization.
-- Explored optimization techniques to enhance numerical algorithm performance and scalability for larger datasets.
+- Polymorphism plays a vital role in flexible and effective scientific computing.
-- Understood the importance of writing factorized and modular code for reusability and long-term maintainability.
+- Writing modular and factorized code ensures reusability and long-term maintainability.

 ---